jackos/gokernel/README.md

-### Gokernel
+### gokernel

-This is a rewrite of the kernel not yet implemented.
+## Intro
+A very simple kernel that is currently made to run specifically with VS Code notebook API.
+It takes in a cell that has been executed from the notebook, figures out the order of execution and current order in the notebook, creates a main.go file in a temporary directory and runs it, taking only the outputs from the executing cell and returning the results to VS Code.

-Instead of using an interpreter it simply writes a go program to disk and runs it.
+The benefits of compilation instead of using an interpreter are:

-The benefits this adds is:
 - 1 to 1 with compiled go code
-- Many programs will run faster
+- Many programs will run faster (0.2s for small programs)
+- Things like re-declaring variables works without issue
-- Use pre-compiled external libraries
+- Much greater simplicity, 0 external dependencies

+Current Features
-- Remove the need to import anything in the source files
+- Imports everything without using any import statements in the notebook
-- Much greater simplicity, not relying on external libraries